cysouw/diathesis/text/c06_prepositions.md

 ### Identifying governed prepositions {#sec:prepositions-identifying-governed-prepositions}

 As a general rule (with only few exceptions, see below) I propose to define prepositional phrases as lexically governed arguments when they allow for a paraphrase of the form *da*-~~preposition~~, *dass* ~~clause~~ (cf. Engelen 1986: 110-112).
 For example, the verb *warten* 'to await' has a possible governed preposition *auf* designating the object that is waited for [@next a].
 In this reading, [@next a] can be paraphrased by [@next b] with a *darauf, dass* subordinate clause.
-The combination *warten auf* can best be considered a fixed collocation, to be translated into English as 'waiting for'.
+This combination *warten auf* can best be considered a fixed collocation, to be translated into English as 'waiting for'.
 However, the preposition *auf* can also have its adverbial local meaning 'on top of' [@next c].
 This leads to another interpretation in which the prepositional phrase is not a governed preposition but an adverbial phrase with a local meaning, paraphrased in [@next d].
 These two readings can even be combined [@next e], with an interesting difference in case marking between the two prepositional phrases.

 ::: ex
 a.
 Der König wartet auf seinen neuen Thron.